General FAQs

 MERMAID is a free, open platform for anyone collecting or using coral reef data.
 Researchers, NGOs, governments, and community groups worldwide use MERMAID to record, analyze, and visualize coral reef status and trends.
 More than 3,000 users from 180 organizations are already part of the MERMAID community — explore their work on MERMAID Explore.

-Users retain full ownership and control rights over their data and can choose whether to share it with the broader community.
-If you don't want to share any summaries or raw observations, you can choose the 'Private' data sharing options.
+No. You always retain full ownership and control of your data in MERMAID, and you decide whether—and how—you want to share it with the broader community.
+If you prefer not to share any raw observations or summaries, you can select the Private data sharing policy.

 MERMAID enhances data standardization and validation to ensure consistency in data analysis and reporting.
 After users conduct surveys and enter observations into MERMAID, a series of QA/QC checks are performed automatically to catch common errors or typos.
 These checks are then validated by users before data are submitted, ensuring data reliability.